ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

 system and discretization can be used.
 For example, density weighted diffusion or FEM discretization.
-The updater simply calls the appropriate equation object to compute the residual and does not use any equation or discritization specific information.
+The updater simply calls the appropriate equation object to compute the residual and does not use any equation or discretization specific information.

 Convergence tests in 1D
 -----------------------